 The Dúnedain continued to populate Middle-earth, and retained their people’s extended lifespan, wisdom, and nobility.
 But their presence in Middle-earth waned during the Third Age.
 After the disappearance of Eärnur son of Eärnil, the last Dúnedain king of Gondor, the kingdom once ruled by the survivors of Númenor was then looked after by a series of Stewards.
 But that changed during the War of the Ring, when Aragorn—a descendant of Isildur and Anárion—reclaimed the throne and restored the monarchy.
 That takes us up to the events widely known by movie-only fans.

 Tolkien describes the rise and fall of Númenor in the appendices of The Lord of the Rings.
-This means it will almost definitely factor into the Amazon series.
-We can also bank on Sauron appearing; it’s all but guaranteed he’s “the long-feared re-emergence of evil” described in the synopsis.
+And, we know that Sauron will appear as “the long-feared re-emergence of evil” described in the synopsis.
 I’m guessing he’ll also be handsome, so that we really feel his sway over the Númenóreans.

 The Second Age spanned more than 3,400 years, so there’s a lot of potential ground to cover.
 We may start around the time the Númenóreans join up with the Elves to fight Sauron, so that the main thrust of the series concerns his slow grip on their people.
 (Hopefully, we’ll get an intro akin to Jackson’s prologue that explains the formation of the island.)
 I also expect we’ll see the colonization of Middle-earth by the Númenóreans, and the uprise of those Faithful to the Valar.
 That’ll give the series a direct connection to Aragorn, which seems like a clever way of hooking in movie-only fans.